All You Need To Know About P2P Lending In Malaysia

 What is P2P lending?

-P2P lending is when investors lend money to individuals and businesses through online platforms.
+P2P lending is when investors lend money to individuals and businesses through P2P financing platforms.
 This allows borrowers to obtain loans without having to go through the strict requirements of banks.

 P2P lending generally promises higher returns than traditional investments, but investors take on higher risk as well.
 Like traditional financial institutions, P2P lending platforms calculate interest rates based on the risk profile of the borrower.